d3xMachina/Suikoden-Fix/README.md

 ## Features

 - Disable vignette
-- Skip splashscreen
+- Skip splashscreen and intro movies
-- Fast transitions on zone changes, loading and title menu (Suikoden I only)
+- Fast transitions on zone changes, loading and title menu
 - Dash as a toggle
 - Disable diagonal movements
+- Save anywhere in the last save slot (be careful to not softlock yourself)
+- Speed up the game (speedhack, experimental).
 - Disable footstep sounds
 - Adjust framerate and vsync